Shunderpooch/DS3001-Case-1/README.md

 The notebook `case1.ipynb` can be executed top to bottom to produce our results and visualizations.

 The existing `Results.json` file is used to load the data.
 To load the data again from Twitter, enable the flag `retrieve_new_tweets` in the *Data Collection* block.
 This will attempt to download 10,000 tweets.

+## Potential issues

+With some systems, colors are repeated for visualizations such as the the histograms and map chart.
+This is not the case with most systems, the cause of the issue is currently unknown.